les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-15-il-ne-s-agit-pas-juste-de-se-tenir-debout.markdown

 For novices, when things go wrong, it is much less likely that they'll figure out what to do... and it’s much more likely that, given no assistance, they will simply abandon the practice altogether.

-Pour les novices, lorsque les choses vont mal, il est peu probable qu'ils sauront quoi faire ... et il est beaucoup plus probable que sans assistance, qu'ils abandonneront tout simplement cette pratique.
+Pour les novices, lorsque les choses vont mal, il est peu probable qu'ils sauront quoi faire ... et il est beaucoup plus probable que sans assistance, ils abandonneront tout simplement cette pratique.

 This would be unfortunate since well-run stand-ups add significant value to teams.